 Speaking in Tongues

 After Remain in Light, the Talking Heads underwent a three year hiatus, during which they all pursued solo projects.
-When they reconvened, Brian Eno, basically a core member on Remain in Light, wasn’t invited.
+When they reconvened, Brian Eno, essentially a core member of the band on Remain in Light, wasn’t included.
 The group are less ambitious on Speaking in Tongues, resulting in a more mainstream record.
 The funk influence is carried over from Remain in Light, and two thirds of the songs are memorable and stuffed full of terrific hooks.

 The title Speaking in Tongues refers to the randomness of the lyrics, which often consist of incoherent imagery; opening track ‘Burning Down the House’, which was inspired by religious-like ecstasy that Byrne observed at a Parliament concert.
 The gospel chorus of ‘Slippery People’, the blues riff of ‘Swamp’ and the ridiculous lyrics of ‘Girlfriend is Better’ are all memorable pop moments, but best of all is the closing ‘This Must Be The Place’, a guarded statement of commitment from Byrne with a lovely melody.